-Mount Mary University is authorized under federal law to support visa status for F-1 and enroll international students.
-Mount Mary University does not provide visa support for J-1.
+Mount Mary University is authorized under federal law to support individuals for F-1 Student visa status and to enroll international students.
+Mount Mary University is not authorized to provide support for J-1 Scholar visas.

 International students need to apply as a first-year, transfer or post baccalaureate student fulfilling the requirements previously listed.
-In addition to the specific requirements listed, non-native speakers of